sangwani-coder/hsrm_zambia/README.md

 - Write the database structure SQL->DDL commands in note pad, the exercise is 30 marks from the 100marks of the project.
 - You are then required to write the very commands on note pad then run them on XAMP or WAMP to create a database this process is 20 marks.
 1. Design a database schema with the name **HSRM_ZAMBIA**
-2. Designthe following tables in the hsrm_zambia schema:
+2. Design the following tables in the hsrm_zambia schema:
 	- province
 	- district
 	- town